About Visual Fractions

 If your answer is not correct you will be told if your answer is too large or too small.
 You may then enter another number.

-The <Start> button will bring the Correct and Attempts scores to 0 and will give you a new example.
+Pressing the <Start> button will bring the Correct and Attempts scores to 0 and will give you a new example.

 Use the <Email> button to send an email of your score.
 A pop-up window will ask for an email address and will give a review of the content of the email.
 Press the <Send> button to send the email and close the pop-up window.
 Press the <Cancel> button to close the pop-up window if you do not wish to send the email.